Provider Pre-Cert Portal

 - The requested length of stay for the course of treatment.

-ActiveHealth is committed to treating your information with care and respect and managing our utilization review program in a manner which is compliant with applicable State and Federal laws.
-ActiveHealth’s utilization review program is accredited by Utilization Review Accreditation Commission (URAC).
+ActiveHealth Management is committed to treating your information with care and respect and managing our utilization review program in a manner which is compliant with applicable State and Federal laws.
+ActiveHealth Management’s Utilization Review program is accredited by Utilization Review Accreditation Commission (URAC).

 The Utilization Management process includes:

 - Collecting information about the member’s condition from the provider.
 The type of information collected will depend on what is being requested.
-Information collected may consist of the provider's progress notes, radiology or laboratory test results, and any treatments (and the results) the member has tried that are related to the request.
+Information collected may consist of: the specific treatment or procedure being requested, reasons for requesting the treatment to include signs and symptoms, the provider’s progress notes, radiology or laboratory test results, estimated length of hospital stay (if applicable), and any treatments (and the results) the member has tried that are related to the request.

 - Pre-Event Review is the review of a medical or surgical admission or procedure in advance of the actual admission or procedure date.
 This is often called “pre-certification”.